w3c/svgwg/master/interact.md

   <dt><dfn id="TermHitTesting" data-dfn-type="dfn" data-export="">hit-testing</dfn></dt>
   <dd>The process of determining whether a pointer intersects a given
-  <a>graphics element</a>.
-Hit-testing is used in determining which element
-  to dispatch a mouse event to, which might be done in response to the user moving the pointing device, or by changes in the position, shape and other attributes of elements in the document.
+  [=graphics element=].
+Hit-testing is used in determining which element to dispatch a mouse event to, which might be done in response to the user moving the pointing device, or by changes in the position, shape and other attributes of elements in the document.
 Hit-testing is also known